Cold reading: Sitter misremembering

 In a detailed review of four sittings conducted by medium Tyler Henry, Edward and Susan Gerbic reviewed all statements made by him on the TV show Hollywood Medium.
 In their opinion not one statement made by Henry was accurate, yet each sitter felt that their reading was highly successful.
 In interviews with each sitter after their sitting, all four claimed specific statements made by Henry, but, after reviewing the show, it was shown that he had not made those statements.
 Each sitter had misremembered what Henry said.
 One of many examples of this was when Henry, during a session with celebrity Ross Mathews, stated "Bambi, why am I connecting to Bambi?"
 Mathews stated that his father, who was a hunter, would not shoot deer because of the movie Bambi.
-In the post-interview, Mathews stated that "It was weird that Henry knew that my father would not shoot deer because of Bambi", demonstrating that Mathews did not remember that he, not Henry, had supplied the connection to Bambi.
+In the post-interview, Mathews stated that "It was weird that Henry knew that my father would not shoot deer because of Bambi", demonstrating that Mathews did not remember that he, not Henry, had supplied the connection to his father.

 Gerbic has pointed out the broader issue of the human brain attempting to make connections that then make it appear that the psychic was correct.
 She lists this among a number of techniques or situations that psychics take advantage of.

 Subconscious cold reading

-Former New Age practitioner Karla McLaren has spoken about developing a system of cold reading without realising, saying in a 2004 interview that "I didn't understand that I had long used a form of cold reading in my own work!
-I was never taught cold reading and I never intended to defraud anyone; I simply picked up the technique through cultural osmosis."
-McLaren has said that since she was always very perceptive, she could easily figure out many of the issues that people brought into sessions with them.
-In order to reduce the appearance of unusual expertise that might have created a power differential, she posed her observations as questions rather than facts.
+Former New Age practitioner Karla McLaren has spoken of the importance of reducing the appearance of unusual expertise that might create a power differential; posing observations as questions rather than facts.
 This attempt to be polite, she realized, actually invited the other person, as McLaren has said, to "lean into the reading" and give her more pertinent information.

 After some people have performed hundreds of readings, their skills may improve to the point where they may start believing they can read minds.
 They may ask themselves if their success is because of psychology, intuition or a psychic ability.
 This point of thought is known by some skeptics of the paranormal as the "transcendental temptation".
 Magic historian and occult investigator Milbourne Christopher has warned that the transcendental choice may lead one unknowingly into a belief in the occult and a deterioration of reason.